January 7, 2023 | Tax Debt

 What Happens If I Owe $10,0000 to the IRS?

 If you owe the IRS more than $10,000 in back taxes, the IRS can issue a tax lien against you.
 According to IRS Topic No. 201, federal tax liens arise automatically when the IRS sends the first notice demanding payment of your tax liability, and it is neglected or refused to be paid, but in practice, the IRS usually doesn’t issue tax liens if you owe less than $10,000.
 Furthermore, when the IRS sends the first notice (typically, the CP14 notice) demanding payment of your tax liability, that is the best time to react.

 When you owe any amount of tax liabilities to the IRS, the agency will seize your tax refunds and add interest and penalties to your account.
+Generally, the IRS will send notice CP504 to alert you that it plans to seize your tax refunds.
 It also has the right to pursue additional collection actions against you, including wage garnishments, bank levies, and asset seizures.
-Note that the IRS doesn’t have to send a letter warning you about the tax lien, but in most cases, you will receive demands for payment like the CP14 or CP501 before the lien is filed.
+Note that the IRS doesn’t have to send a letter warning you about the tax lien, but in most cases, you will receive demands for payment like the CP14, CP501, or CP503, before the lien is filed.

 Tax Relief for People Who Owe the IRS Over $10,000

 The IRS offers several options for people who can’t pay off their balances in full.
 If you owe more than $10,000 in unpaid taxes, you can use the following options:

 Reduce the tax liability to less than $10,000 and apply for a guaranteed installment agreement

 This installment plan is available to people who owe less than $10,000 and can pay off their bill in monthly installments in three years or less.
 To qualify, you must make a payment to get the amount that you owe under $10,000 before you apply.